-Linville believes developing players on and off the field is critical to building a championship program and to attracting and committing talent is key to building a winning tradition.
+Linville believes that developing players on and off the field is critical to building a championship program and that attracting and committing talent is key to building a winning tradition.

 To date, she and her staff have demonstrated a positive trend in player development and academic success as well as recruiting talent to play for the Blue Hens.

 In her first three seasons, Delaware has garnered two All-Region players (Angela Biciocchi and Caitlin McCartney), 11 All-Conference players (Biciocchi, McCartney, Kalyn McDonough, Shannon Burns, Julianna Jeffers, Morgan Leonard, Allison Hahn, Bridget Burns, Alex Alois, Kara Dattellas, Erin Wein), one CAA Rookie of the Year (McCartney), who was also named the 2013 CAA Break Out Player of the Year, and one CAA Scholar-Athlete of the Year (McDonough).